VINEET-SIKARWAR/Complaint_project/README.md

 # Complaint Management Backend 🚀

 Backend API for the Complaint Management System, built with **Express + TypeScript + Prisma + PostgreSQL**.
-Supports user authentication, complaint submission, file uploads, and role-based access for staff/admin.
+Supports user authentication, complaint submission, **file uploads with Cloudinary**, backend validation with **Zod**, and role-based access for staff/admin.

 ---